OceanographyforEveryone/OpenCTD/README.md

 Almost all of the necessary parts can be found through Amazon.
 Visit our [Parts Depot](http://oceanographyforeveryone.com/depot.html) for the full list.

+A 3" PVC pipe can be found at most home supply stores.

 ### Required Arduino Libraries

 + [I2C library for the MS5803_14BA pressure sensor.](https://github.com/millerlp/MS5803_14)